 Despite our premises, in the fashion industry, both ends of the fashion pyramid strive to deliver a similar communication strategy, focused on the dream factor effect.
 The difference between luxury companies and high-end designer brands is on a managerial level.
 Luxury companies, in fact, are able to take advantage of the strict internal supervision of their communication strategy and commit to spending a high volume of resources in order to interact with the best professionals in the industry: fashion photographers and top models.
 Using these elements of distinction allows firms to better resonate with an audience, and persuade it to react to its message.

 The communication strategy of such brands needs to be “integrated”, or in other words, it needs to leverage on the synergic use of all the means available to achieve maximum communicational impact and consistency.
 An integrated communication strategy comprises the following elements:

 In order to deliver a high-end communication strategy, a company is required to develop an ‘integrated’ strategy.
 By integrated we refer to a strategy capable of taking into account a variety of variables which relate to different departments of a fashion company.

 At the corporate level, a firm needs to account for profitability, but also take into account operational decisions such as the opening of new stores, or entering into a new global market.

-At the managerial level, brand managers need to align strategic communication to the target audience.
-In order to convert the target audience, into a target market – or better yet into customers.
+At the managerial level, brand managers need to align strategic communication to the target audience in order to convert the target audience, into a target market – or better yet into loyal customers.